-Hyde Park Gym is known for our family atmosphere, friendly staff, superb personal trainers, and diverse clientele.
-We are a complete-minimalist gym, with space for weightlifting, powerlifting, strongman, bodybuilding and sports performance.
-We’re also revered for what we don’t have: blaring music, TVs, crowds, salespeople, and cologne-wearing gorillas that don’t re-rack their weights.
+Hyde Park Gym is a complete-minimalist gym, with space for weightlifting, powerlifting, strongman, bodybuilding, sports performance and general fitness/weight-loss.
+We are known for our family atmosphere and diversity.
+An Olympian working out next to a great-grandmother is the norm.
 The gym is also known for “the Arm” – the gargantuan dumbbell-curling bicep that protrudes over Guadalupe Street.
 Helmed by iron game legend Mike Graham in the 80s and 90s, HPG is a charming piece of fast-disappearing Old Austin.

 HPG caters to folks of all fitness levels and ages.
 We’re open every day of the year.
 Come by anytime – We’d love to show you around!

 Our biggest challenge so far has been the requirement for masks inside the gym.
 As of this writing, cases in our area are increasing at the highest rate yet.
 Coming to a gym, an enclosed space containing individuals engaged in heavy respiration, is risky.
 I’m happy that restaurants and pools are opening BUT THE VIRUS IS STILL WITH US.
 Wearing a mask (along with avoiding crowds) is one of the best ways to reduce the chance of transmission.
 It must cover your mouth and nostrils.
 It will be enforced to protect our members of all ages.
 And I don’t know how long the requirement will last.
 (As an experiment, I put 80% of my max on the bar and performed a set of 10 backsquats.
 With a mask.
 Yes, it was brutal.
 But I can attest that it’s a workable situation.)